 This easy-to-build standing planter lets you grow fresh herbs or lettuces right outside your door.

-How to Condition and Plant a Straw Bale
+How to Condition and Plant a Bale of Straw for Gardening

-When it comes to thrifty, versatile ways to garden, it’s hard to beat a straw bale.
+When it comes to thrifty, versatile ways to garden, it’s hard to beat a bale of straw.
 Here’s how to start your own.

 Collards with Ham and Cornmeal Dumplings